Motivated Self-Control

 Experimental Design Details

-Our randomization is done at the individual level, not at the session level, and we use stratified randomization based on sessions and midterm scores.
+Our randomization is done at the individual level, and we use stratified randomization based on Survey 1 answers and past GPA.

-The experiment contains two surveys and two review exercises.
-Completing the review exercises will help students to prepare for their final exam.
+The experiment includes two surveys and two challenges.
 We explain each item in chronological order.

 Survey 1:

-To achieve the best learning outcome, ideally, how many questions will you complete before the first deadline and how many before the second deadline?
+1. To achieve the best learning outcome, ideally, how many questions will you complete?

-Other course-related questions, like how confident they are with this course, and how much time they spend on this course weekly.
+3. Other course-related questions include how confident they are with this course and how much time they spend on this course weekly.

-If their predictions are within two questions of their actual completion, they earn 0.1 points (0.1% of course credits).
-Completion of this survey earns them 0.4 points (0.4% of course credits).
+If their predictions are within two questions of their actual completion, they earn 0.1 points of course credit.
+Completion of this survey earns them 0.9 points.

-Students in the ex-ante perfect memory treatment are told that they will be reminded about their ideal and actual completion later this semester (before Survey 2).
+Students in the ex-ante perfect memory treatment are told that they will be reminded about their ideal, predicted, and actual completion later this semester (in Survey 2).

-Students are asked to complete 20 multiple-choice questions with two deadlines.
-Each question completed before the first deadline earns the students 0.05 points (0.05% of course credits), while each question completed before the second deadline earns 0.04 points.
-To ensure different students have a similar cost of completing this exercise, we use an interactive interface, in that we show students the correct answer along with explanations after they make an attempt.
-Students have to select the correct answer before they can move on to the next question.
+Students are asked to complete 3 multiple-choice questions per day for 7 consecutive days.
+They are not rewarded with course credits for completion.
+To ensure that different students have a similar cost of completing this exercise, we use an interactive interface, showing students the correct answer along with explanations after they make an attempt.
+Students must select the correct answer before they can move on to the next question.
+To avoid random clicking, students are required to stay on the question and answer page for at least five minutes before moving on to the next.

 Reminder:

-Students in the ex-ante perfect memory and ex-post perfect memory treatments are reminded by email about their ideal and actual completion of Exercise 1.
+In the email that sends out Survey 2, students in the ex-ante perfect memory and ex-post perfect memory treatments are reminded by email about their ideal, predicted, and actual completion of Challenge 1.
 Students in the imperfect memory treatment are not reminded.

 Survey 2:

-To achieve the best learning outcome, ideally, how many questions will you complete before the first deadline and how many before the second deadline?
+1. To achieve the best learning outcome, ideally, how many questions will you complete?

-Predict how many questions you will actually complete before the first deadline and how many before the second deadline.
+2. Predict how many questions you will actually complete.

-If their predictions are within two questions of their actual completion, they earn 0.1 points (0.1% of course credits).
-Completion of this survey earns them 0.4 points (0.4% of course credits).
+If their predictions are within two questions of their actual completion, they earn 0.1 points.
+Completion of this survey earns them 0.9 points.

 Based on our theoretical predictions, we expect to observe the following treatment effects and heterogeneous effects.